Essential idea: Ecosystems require a continuous supply of energy to fuel life processes and to replace energy lost as heat.

 Presentation and notes

 The presentation is designed to help your understanding.
 The notes outline is intended to be used as a framework for the development of student notes to aid revision.

-Use the Cornell style template to collate your own notes for Topic 4.1 Species, communities and ecosystems.
+Use the Cornell style template to collate your own notes.

 Nature of science

 Use theories to explain natural phenomena—the concept of energy flow explains the limited length of food chains.
 (2.2)

 The energetics of food chains is a factor in the efficiency of food production for the alleviation of world hunger.